kizniche/Mycodo/mycodo-manual.md

 Units Max | Analog-to-digital converter only: This is similar to the Min option above, however it is setting the ceiling to the unit range.
 Weighting | The This is a number between 0 and 1 and indicates how much the old reading affects the new reading.
 It defaults to 0 which means the old reading has no effect.
 This may be used to smooth the data.
 Pulses Per Rev | The number of pulses for a complete revolution.
+Port | The server port to be queried (Server Port Open input).
+Times to Check | The number of times to attempt to ping a server (Server Ping input).
+Deadline (seconds) | The maximum amount of time to wait for each ping attempt, after which 0 (offline) will be returned (Server Ping input).

 ### Math